-All meters 50mm and smaller must be located 300mm from property line in a meter box as per Standard Drawings.
+All meters must be located 300mm from property line in a meter box as per Standard Drawings.
+If a meter box is located on private property, a statutory right of way is to be provided.
+Where feasible, water meters shall be located outside of driveway accesses.